Incidents in the Life of a Slave Girl by Harriet Ann Jacobs: An Introduction

 Here, a portion from the introduction to the 1987 edition (Harvard University Press) by Jean Fagan Yellin:

-This narrator tells a double tale, dramatizing the triumph of her efforts to prevent her master from raping her, to arrange for her children’s rescue from him, to hide, to escaped and finally to achieve freedom; and simultaneously presenting her failure to adhere to sexual standards in which she believed.
+This narrator tells a double tale, dramatizing the triumph of her efforts to prevent her master from raping her, to arrange for her children’s rescue from him, to hide, to escape and finally to achieve freedom; and simultaneously presenting her failure to adhere to sexual standards in which she believed.

+Unmarried, she entered into a sexual liaison, became pregnant, was condemned by her grandmother, and suffered terrible guilt.
+She writes that still, in middle age, she feels her youthful distress.
 But she also questions the condemnation of her behavior, reaching toward an alternative judgment, she suggested that the sexual standards mandated for free women were not relevant to women held in slavery.

 Further, by balancing her grandmother’s rejection with her daughter’s acceptance, she shows black women overcoming the divisive sexual ideology of the white patriarchy and establishing unit across the generations.”